Refinements to Mumford's theta and adelic theta groups: The representation theory of non-degenerate theta groups

 Conversely if $(W_{y,\chi},\rho^{\sigma,n}_{y,\chi})$ is isomorphic to $(W_{y',\chi'},\rho^{\sigma,n}_{y',\chi'})$ then they are isomorphic as $K_1$-modules and as $\ker \pi_n$-modules.
 If they are isomorphic as $K_1$-modules, then every $y+z$, $z \in \ker \pi_n$ equals $y' + z'$ for some $z' \in \ker \pi_n$.
 In particular, $y - y' \in \ker \pi_n$.
 If they are isomorphic as $\ker \pi_n$-modules, then $\chi = \chi'$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{mainTheorem1}] The first assertion is a consequence of Proposition \ref{number:non:equiv} and a counting argument.
 The second and third assertions are immediate consequences of Corollary \ref{cor:key:prop}.
 For the final assertion let $(V,\rho)$ be a $\G$-module.
-Then the $k^\times$-module $\operatorname{Res}^{\G}_{k^\times}(V)$ admits a decomposition into weight spaces.
-Since the image of $k^\times$ in $\G$ is contained in the centre of $\G$ each weight space $V_n$ is $\G$-stable and, hence, a weight $n$ $\G$-module. \end{proof}
+Then the $k^\times$-module $\operatorname{Res}^{\G}_{k^\times}(V)$ admits a decomposition into eigenspaces.
+Since the image of $k^\times$ in $\G$ is contained in the centre of $\G$ each eigenspace $V_n$ is $\G$-stable and, hence, a weight $n$ $\G$-module. \end{proof}